apache/paimon/docs/content/how-to/cdc-ingestion.md

 ### Synchronizing Databases

-By using [MySqlSyncDatabaseAction](/docs/{{< param Branch >}}/api/java/org/apache/paimon/flink/action/cdc/mysql/MySqlSyncDatabaseAction) in a Flink DataStream job or directly through `flink run`, users can synchronize the whole MySQL database into one Paimon database.
+By using [MySqlSyncDatabaseAction](/docs/{{< param Branch >}}/api/java/org/apache/paimon/flink/action/cdc/mysql/MySqlSyncDatabaseAction) in a Flink DataStream job or directly through `flink run`, users can synchronize one or multiple MySQL database into one or multiple Paimon database, if `sync-to-multiple-db` is false, all the MySQL database will be synchronize to one paimon database, and the table with same name in different database will be merged. if `sync-to-multiple-db` is true, all the MySQL database will be synchronize to multiple paimon database with the same schema as MySQL.

 To use this feature through `flink run`, run the following shell command.